configdotsys/unified-model-feedback-stability/README.md

 # A Unified Physical Model of Feedback Stability in Control Theory

+*Author: Percival Segui*\
+*Prepared as an independent engineering white paper*.

+*An engineering white paper presenting a conceptual synthesis of a working control model.*

+---

 This repository presents an independent engineering white paper defining a unified physical model of feedback stability in linear control systems.

 The document integrates state–space dynamics, eigenvalues, pole locations, characteristic equations, and Nyquist analysis into a single internally consistent framework for reasoning about stability.